-To see if you are doing email marketing right, let’s enter your values in the input fields, and interpret the results together:
+To see if you are doing email marketing right, enter your values in the input fields and interpret the results:

-Calculate your Email Marketing ROI: Choose your preferred currency from the list appearing when you click the arrow.
+Calculate your Email Marketing ROI: Choose your preferred currency from the list that appears when you click the arrow.

 Send Volume: Enter the total number of subscribers in your email list received your email campaigns.
-Excluding bounced emails would provide you a more convenient conclusion.
+Excluding bounced emails will provide you with a more convenient conclusion.

 Open Rate: Write the open rate of your email marketing campaign.
 It is the percentage of subscribers who opened the campaign email.
 According to Smart Insights, the average open rate in email marketing is 24.8%, although it may vary depending on sectors and industries.